 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-Our independent VoIP testing found that Google Voice is a strong international calling option for small teams, due to its starting price of just $10 per user, per month and it being one of the best VoIP providers when it comes to security.
+Our impartial VoIP testing found that Google Voice is the best international phone call app and a strong pick for small teams, due to its low starting price of just $10 per user, per month, and it being one of the best VoIP providers when it comes to security.

-Compared to its competitors, Google Voice has multi-factor authentication, which top providers like Vonage don't offer, and it also has user permissions on all plans, which aren't on all of RingCentral's packages, for instance.
-This makes it a good fit for Professional Services teams that communicate sensitive information.
+Compared to its competitors, Google Voice has multi-factor authentication, which top providers like Vonage don’t offer, and it also has user permissions on all plans, which aren’t on all of RingCentral’s packages, for instance.
+This makes it a good fit for professional services businesses, which are likely to communicate sensitive information.

 Google Voice Plans